Michael-Anderson92/Michael-Anderson92/README.md

 ### 👨‍💻 About Me

-I'm a passionate full-stack developer focused on building real-world apps that solve problems.
-Currently working on my portfolio and an e-commerce app.
+I'm a passionate full-stack developer with a knack for back-end architecture, focused on building real-world apps that help people.
+Currently spearheading the backend for a startup called Elaview through the EVU organization, with revolutionary AI technology in the space of marketing and advertisement.

 - 💻 Skilled in MERN stack, Next.js, PostgreSQL (Supabase), Tailwind CSS, and MaterialUI
 - ⚙️ Love crafting clean, scalable, and user-friendly web applications